 2120.4.
 PERSONALIZED LEARNING PLANS.

-As required in 16 V.S.A. § 941, schools shall ensure all students in grades seven through 12 shall have a Personalized Learning Plan, which shall be a written document developed by the student, with a representative of the school and, if the student is a minor, the student's parent or legal guardian.
-The Personalized Learning Plan shall describe the scope and rigor of learning opportunities and supportsf and support services necessary for the students to develop aspirations, to achieve college and career readiness prior to graduation, and to attain a high school diploma, and to participate confidently as youth and adults in the civic, cultural, and social life of their school system, community, state and nation.
+As required in 16 V.S.A. § 941, schools shall ensure all students in grades seven through 12 shall have a Personalized Learning Plan, which shall be a written document developed by and for the student, with a representative of the school and, if the student is a minor, the student's parent, or legal guardian.
+The Personalized Learning Plan shall describe the scope and rigor of learning opportunities and supports necessary for the students to develop aspirations, achieve college and career readiness prior to graduation, and attain a high school diploma, and participate confidently as youth and adults in the civic, cultural, and social life of their school system, community, state and nation.
 This plan must be reviewed at least annually.

-This section is effective in accordance with the rolling implementation dates established in Section 14 of Act 77 of 2013, as may be amended.

 2120.5.
 CURRICULUM CONTENT.

-Each supervisory union board shall ensure the written and delivered curriculum within their supervisory union is aligned with the standards approved by the State Board of Education.
-The curriculum shall be accessible to families and community members.
+Each SU/SD board shall ensure the written and delivered curriculum within their SU/SD is aligned with the standards approved by the State Board of Education.
+The curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and accessible to families and community members.

-Each school shall enable students to engage annually in rigorous, relevant and comprehensive learning opportunities that allow them to demonstrate proficiency in:
+Each school shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in:

 literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in all aspects of daily living.
 All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based

-instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g. screening, formative, summative, and diagnostic) and the linguistic background of each student.
+instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
 Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special-education eligibility.

 mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry) by the end of grade 10;

-scientific inquiry and content knowledge (including the concepts of life sciences, physical sciences, earth and space sciences and engineering design);
+scientific practices, cross-scientific inquiry, and content knowledge that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design);

 global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history);

-physical education and health education as defined in 16 V.S.A. §131;
+physical education and health education as defined in 16 V.S.A. §131, Schools shall:

+Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

+Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes.

+Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3).

 artistic expression (including visual, media and performing arts); and